The Swedish monarchy

 Issues surrounding crisis and conflict management, including international peace-building, are also of particular interest to Victoria.

 Victoria began her formal education at local public schools, switching to a private school when she began her secondary school studies.
-Despite having dyslexia, she graduated in 1996 with good grades thanks to a steadfast commitment and devotion to learning.
+She graduated in 1996.

-The Crown Princess’ studies at universities and other academic institutions constitute an important part of her education – but as heir to the throne she must also continuously maintain a breadth of knowledge on social issues.
-Courses in individual subjects have been prioritised over a specific academic degree.
+The Crown Princess’ studies at universities and other academic institutions constitute an important part of her education – but as heir to the throne she must also continuously maintain a breadth of knowledge on various issues.

 After graduating from upper secondary school, the Crown Princess studied French for foreign students at the Université Catholique de l’Ouest in Angers, France.